yashPundhir/TaskStream/src/notes/notes.md

 as shown in the above code snippet, always give the path value wrt root folder and not wrt relative path.

 Ex: my file is inside the src folder, so relative path would be `../.env`, but it won't work.
 But if u give path wrt root folder like this: `./.env`, then it will work.

+---

+during the DB Schema, if for a field we specify that field to unique, then there is no need for that field to ne indexable => `verify this fact`